-Cedar clad balcony from the first floor living area.
+Wood clad balcony from the first floor living area with views over the Cheviot Hills to the south.
 Additional timber decked patio area to the side of the house with furniture for outside dining and charcoal barbecue.
-Large, walled garden.
+Small grassed area at the front of the church exclusively for use of guests.
 Ample private parking.
-Please note that for safety reasons, barbecues, fire pits etc cannot be used on the balcony.

 There is private parking on the driveway.